 How Do I Get Rid of Moss

 In order to deter moss growth, you need to prevent the build-up of detritus on and around your paving.
 This is most definitely easier said than done.
-You can remove most moss by sweeping and scraping out the recessed joints in your paving, however, if you are looking for an effective long-term solution then Green Gone will remove moss.
-Be warned that some other products designed to tackle moss contain Ferrous Sulphate, which as Paving Expert explains “can re-colour the paving to a less than fetching shade of orange, regardless of what colour it may have been originally.”
+You can remove most moss by sweeping and scraping out the recessed joints in your paving, however, if you are looking for an effective long-term solution then a moss killer product might be required.
+Be warned that some products designed to tackle moss contain Ferrous Sulphate, which as Paving Expert explains “can re-colour the paving to a less than fetching shade of orange, regardless of what colour it may have been originally.”

 How Do I Remove Algae, Lichen and Moss from Paving Slabs?